MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-getclassnamea.md

 Type: <b>int</b>

-The length

-					 of the
-					<i>lpClassName</i> buffer, in

-					characters.
-The buffer must be large enough to include the terminating null character; otherwise, the class name string is truncated to <code>nMaxCount-1</code> characters.
+The length of the *lpClassName* buffer, in characters.
+The buffer must be large enough to include the terminating null character; otherwise, the class name string is truncated to `nMaxCount-1` characters.

 ## -returns